neogeek/neogeek.github.io/posts/deploy-a-static-site-to-cloudflare-in-seconds.md

+---
+title: Deploy a Static Site to Cloudflare in Seconds
+subtitle: I used Amazon S3 for years, but Cloudflare Pages won me over instantly for hosting simple static sites.
+date: 05/07/2024
+---

 # Deploy a Static Site to Cloudflare in Seconds

 Over the years I've promoted the use of Amazon S3 for hosting static websites.
 But the more I work with it, and the more I struggle helping people through the process of setting it up, the more I realize it's far too obnoxious for what you get out of it.
 Between setting up IAM policies, random Python errors via the CLI tool, and debugging deployments via CI platforms, I was frustrated and looking for alternatives.